-Judy Garland’s Ex Claims Munchkins Molested Her When Filming ‘The Wizard of Oz’
+Judy Garland’s Ex Claims Munchkins Harassed Her When Filming ‘The Wizard Of Oz’

 Sid Luft was married to Judy Garland for 13 years, from 1952 to 1965.
 Garland died in 1969 and Luft died in 2005, but more than a decade later his just-published book gives an inside look at her tragic life.

-Judy and I: My Life With Judy Garland is available in book stores now.
+Judy and I: My Life With Judy Garland is available in bookstores now.

 [Featured Image Hulton Archive/Getty Images]